yalin/git_assignment/README.md

 # CMSC6950 - Assignment 2 for Mustafa Yalin Aydin
-Git is a distributed version control system that was created by Linus Torvalds, the creator of the Linux kernel.
+Git is a distributed Version Control System (VCS) that was created by Linus Torvalds, the creator of the Linux kernel.
 The basic Git workflow consists of the following steps:
 1. Create or edit files.
 2. Add the new or changed files to the staging area.
-3. Store your changes in the git database, by making a commit.
+3. Store your changes in the git repository, by making a commit.
 4. Choose an informative commit message.
 This helps at a later time to find specific commits and to understand the intention of the changes.